-The aeronautical authorities of either Contracting Party shall supply to the aeronautical authorities of the other Contracting Party at their request such periodic or other statements of statistics as may be reasonably required for the purpose of reviewing the capacity provided on the agreed services by the designated airlines of the first Contracting Party.
-Such statements shall include all information required to determine the amount of traffic carried by those airlines on the agreed services.
+The aeronautical authorities of either Contracting Party shall supply to the aeronautical authorities of the other Contracting Party at their request such periodic or other statements of statistics as may be reasonably required for the purpose of reviewing the capacity provided on the agreed services by the designated airline or airlines of the first Contracting Party.
+Such statements shall include all information required to determine the amount of traffic carried by those designated airline or airlines on the agreed services and the origins and destinations of such traffic.